HDA1472/HDAnalyzeR/README.md

 ```

 ## Issues and Support

 If you encounter any bugs or you want to recommend new features and changes to existing ones, please open a new issue on our GitHub repository.

 ## Contact

-For any questions or further information, please contact us at konstantinos.antonopoulos@scilifelab.se.
+For any questions or further information, please contact us at [konstantinos.antonopoulos\@scilifelab.se](mailto:konstantinos.antonopoulos@scilifelab.se){.email}.